YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Scenarios-ACC/Scenario05/1-Post-Restore/README.md

 wphook-mariadb-0:	registry.demo.netapp.com/bitnami/mariadb:site2
 wphook-wordpress-5f486bf79d-xxrhd:	registry.demo.netapp.com/bitnami/wordpress:site2
 ```
-As expected, we are now using a image different from the source application, this time tagged with "site2".
+As expected, we are now using a image different from the source application, this time tagged with **site2**.

-Both _restore_ hooks also write logs in a file located in the alpine pod folder /var/log/:
+Both _restore_ hooks also write logs in a file located in the alpine pod folder /var/log/.
+This can be useful to debug or follow up all the tasks performed during the restore proces.
 ```bash
 $ kubectl exec -n wphook2 $(kubectl get pod -n wphook2 -l app.kubernetes.io/name=scenario05 -o name) -- more /var/log/acc-logs-hooks.log
 Wed Dec 20 13:48:43 UTC 2023: ========= HOOK REPLICAS SCALE START ===========